S-100 : A QUICK GUIDE

-After the first initial draft of the S-100 standard was released in 2010, we are finally entering what has been aptly named by the IHO as the S-100 decade.
+After the first version of the S-100 standard was released in 2010, we are finally entering into what has been aptly named by the IHO as "the S-100 decade".
 As we progress through the 2020s, S-100 will become the standard for Electronic Chart Display and Information Systems (ECDIS) products.

 5. S-100 Benefits

 The new S-100 standard makes maritime voyages safer, faster and more fuel-efficient by leveraging digital technologies to enhance navigation capabilities by developing next-generation ENC products and other hydrographic-related digital sources and products.

 Some of the most important benefits of the new S-100 standard are the following:

 S-100 will support a wider variety of hydrographic data sources and products and facilitate greater interoperability between these navigational products in the end-user system.
 The ECDIS operator will be able to access multiple products from his system.
 The interoperability possibilities will create a wide range of new user functionalities supporting what-if analyses.

 Sensor technology, connectivity at sea, and advanced data analysis software create new opportunities for developing autonomous and remotely controlled ships and vessels.
 Developing new data standards for navigational-significant information is a critical step towards realising the benefits of autonomous navigation.

 The S-101 will significantly improve user experience.
 It enables more advanced geographical queries, ensures greater flexibility in updating mechanisms and improves the display of ENCs with more content and information than the existing S-57 standard.

 Easier development and maintenance:

 Compared to the current S-57 standard, the S-100 standard includes better mechanisms for rapid and automatic updates.
 This improves efficiency as one development can be used to support many different products.